ai for designersMay 29, 20269 min read

 That drift compounds fast.

-See the Claude 4.7 builder teardown for how this played out on the code side before the context gains landed.
+See the Claude 4.7 builder teardown for how the same 1M window played out on the code side.

 Design-system migration in one pass